CRESYM/colib0.github.io/pages/models/HVDC/MTDC_real-time_examples/index.md

 - Provides an overview of required cores per network models.
 - Proposed networks consist of an average model of VARC DC CB.

-Additional reactive current injection ($$I_{q}^{FFC}$$) during fault and current blocking function is also represented in this model for an acurate behaviour during a fault for transient stability studies [[2]](#2).

-The modeling choice for HVDC VSC for stability studies is an ongoing active research topic.
-The fast interaction between AC and DC systems requires changes in the manner in which the modeling and computation of the system is done, both at the DC and the AC side [[3]](#3).

 ## Model description

 The general structure of the HVDC VSC standard model is this one: